dsaradini/django-presentation/django-highlevel.rst

 	- Play framework... play on both java / scala side
 	- CMS have built-in mode for pages / group / glogs / ...
 	- JBoss Seam is not really a lightweigth framework.
+	- .NET MVC not a real ORM framework...
 	- Weeceer --> grails
 	- openCms --> java servlet